 The average age of women at their first marriages was 23 and 30% of women married under the age of 21, requiring their parent's or guardian's consent.
 This means the majority of women certainly did not marry as teenagers, but that it wasn't unheard of, with 22% of women marrying under 20.
 The lowest age at first marriage for a woman was 15, suggesting girls under this age could not at all, even with consent.
 The highest age at which a woman first married was 49 years.
 Take that, spinsterhood!

 Now let's look at some of the age differences between the bride and groom, since there also seems to be a misconception that it was very common for a teenage girl to be married off to a 30+ year old man.
 Again, not unheard of but also not the norm.
 In 88% of cases, the bride and groom were within an age difference of 10 or fewer years.
-In fact, in 11% of those, the bride was actually older than the groom!
-Of the remaining cases in which there was a higher age difference of 11 or more years, 30% of them had a teenage bride.
+In fact, in 10%, the bride was actually older than the groom!
+Of the remaining cases in which there was a higher age difference of 11 or more years, 30% of them had a teenage bride (or in other words, 4% out of the total had an age gap of higher than 10 and included a teenage bride).
 The largest age different was 25 years, the groom being 47 and the bride 22.

 Lastly, I did record some data from second (or third) marriages as well.
 The average age for a man at the time of a second (or third) marriage was 41, with the youngest age being 25 and the oldest 64.
 For a woman, the average was 40, with the youngest being 23 and the oldest 50.
 Divorce was certainly taboo but don't kid yourself that it never happened or that it was illegal - there were 4 cases where the groom remarrying had divorced his first wife and one case where the bride had divorced her first husband.